AnarchistKnight/Simple_DDPM/README.md

 The program is to train a simple unconditional DDPM.
-I was just curious why diffusion model works well and which components really contribute to its working.
+I decided to do this as I was just curious why diffusion model works well and which components really contribute to its working.
 So I decided to start training a simple DDPM from scratch and conduct some ablation studies.

 ### Content
 - [Dataset](#Dataset)